zhuango/KAN/README.md

 - `--e2idPath` path of file that contains mapping from Entrez Gene ID to number.
 - `--paraPath` path of model parameters.
 - `--results` path where the results write to.
+- `--training` bool value for training or not.
+A non-empty string means training phase.
+An empty string means test phase.

 # Reference